Andijan

 Andijan (/ˌændɪˈdʒæn, -ˈdʒɑːn/ AN-dih-JAN, -JAHN), also spelt Andijon (/uz/) and formerly romanized as Andizhan (Андижан /ru/), is a city in Uzbekistan.
 It is the administrative, economic, and cultural center of Andijan Region.
 Andijan is a district-level city with an area of 74 km2.
 Andijan is the most densely populated city with density of 10,000 people/km^{2} and it had 747,800 inhabitants in 2024.
 Andijan is located in a tense border region at the south-eastern edge of the Fergana Valley near Uzbekistan's border with Kyrgyzstan.

-At more 2,500 years in age, Andijan is the oldest city in Uzbekistan and one of the oldest cities in the Fergana Valley.
+At more than 2,500 years in age, Andijan is the oldest city in Uzbekistan and one of the oldest cities in the Fergana Valley.
 In some parts of the city, archeologists have found items dating back to the 7th and 8th centuries B.C.E.
 Historically, Andijan was an important city on the Silk Road.

 The city is perhaps best known as the birthplace of Babur who, following a series of setbacks, finally succeeded in laying the basis for the Mughal dynasty in the Indian subcontinent and became the first Mughal emperor.
 Andijan also gained notoriety in 2005 when government forces opened fire on protestors, killing hundreds in what came to be known as the Andijan Massacre.

 Andijan was developed into an important industrial city during the Soviet era.
 Manufactured goods produced in the city include chemicals, domestic appliances, electronics, foodstuffs, furniture, plows, pumps, shoes, spare parts for farming machines, various engineering tools, and wheelchairs.

 Andijan experiences frequent seismic activity and was destroyed by a large earthquake in 1902.
 This was the worst earthquake to occur in Uzbekistan in the 20th century.